Aquanty/rtd-hgs/docs/source/index.rst

 Input instructions !
 Surface loading

-The following instructions are used to define the behaviour of the Travel Time Probability Package described in
+| The following instructions are used to define the behaviour of the
+  Travel Time Probability Package described in Section :ref:
-Section :ref:`sec:travel_time_theory` .
+| .

 Input instructions !
 CInput instructions !
 Travel time PDF !
 C